NikolayRag/dmxx/README.md

 which is ballanced solution for smooth values switching and reduced flicker, even when captured back on camera at relatively short shutter (1/1000).

-Issue: Noticable steps still will be visible when brightness is changed at low values with very smooth filtering on low resolution.
-Use up to 16bit resolution for that cases.

 Overall LUT function is designed to maximize utilization of lowest consecutive output values: [0,1,2,..]